 Formerly known as the Consumer Satisfaction Survey, the Perception of Care Survey is conducted face-to-face with current service members or family members.
 The survey includes questions about access to services, cultural sensitivity, treatment planning, outcomes, social connectedness, and overall satisfaction.

 Provider Satisfaction Surveys

 Provider Satisfaction Surveys are conducted annually by DHB.
 These surveys help to determine areas that need improvement within the network and assess provider satisfaction with Trillium, its practices, and processes.

-Trillium was granted a full one-year accreditation.
-A One-Year outcome indicates that Trillium’s quality improvement and consumer protection programs are well established and meet most NCQA standards.
+Trillium was granted full three-year accreditation.
+Full accreditation indicates that Trillium’s quality improvement and member protection programs meet or exceed NCQA standards.

 External Quality Reviews (EQR)

 The North Carolina Department of Health and Human Services (DHHS) contracts with an external quality review organization (EQRO) to conduct the annual external quality review (EQR) of Trillium.

 The EQRO conducts the annual review jointly with the DHHS Intradepartmental Monitoring Team (IMT), which consists of staff members from the Division of Health Benefits (DHB) and the Division of Mental Health, Developmental Disabilities, and Substance Abuse (DMH).

 The annual review includes two phases: a desk review of key documents and an on-site review of administrative and clinical operations.
 The current EQRO for DHHS is the Carolinas Center for Medical Excellence (CCME).